AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 3. Connect to the Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Once you have the Aviatrix Controller installed in your AWS account, you will next need to step through a few init steps.
+Now that Aviatrix Controller instance has been launched, let's connect to it and go through a few init steps.

 3.1.
 Open a browser window to https://AviatrixControllerEIP found in the Outputs